 Dark-colored sodas are high in added sugar and phosphorus, which can cause health problems if you have kidney disease and diabetes.

 Generally, fruits are healthy and packed with vitamins and minerals.
-However, people with kidney disease and diabetes may need to limit their intake of certain fruits — mainly those high in sugar and the mineral potassium.
+However, people with kidney disease and diabetes may need to limit their intake of certain fruits — mainly those high in sugar and potassium.

 If you have kidney disease, your body can’t remove potassium properly, which can lead to increased blood potassium levels, also known as hyperkalemia.
 If left untreated, this condition can cause fatigue, muscle weakness, heart problems, and even death (